Josephhmoussa/my_project_ideas/README.md

 ## Dashboard

-The Power BI dashboard connects directly to Snowflake (`mart.compliance`) and shows:
+The Power BI dashboard connects directly to Snowflake and shows:

 - Weekly compliance rate by team and employee
 - Capex / Opex split over time